bertvv/ansible-role-samba/README.md

 The workaround is waiting a bit and running `vagrant provision` again.

-## See also

-If you are looking for a Samba role for Debian or Ubuntu, take a look at this [comprehensive role](https://galaxy.ansible.com/list#/roles/1597) by Debops.
-Jeff Geerling also has written a [Samba role for EL](https://galaxy.ansible.com/list#/roles/438), but at the time of writing this, it is very basic.

 ## Contributing

 Issues, feature requests, ideas are appreciated and can be posted in the Issues section.